-6.10.1.2 Server procedure
+6.10.1.1 Server procedure

-Upon receiving an HTTP POST request message containing:

-a) a Content-Type header field set to "application/vnd.3gpp.vae-info +xml"; and

-b) an application/vnd.3gpp.vae-info+xml MIME body with a <configure-dynamic-group-request> element in the <VAE-info> root element;

-the VAE-S:

-a) shall assign a ProSe Layer-2 Group ID to the received dynamic group information from the available ProSe Layer-2 Group ID pool and generate an HTTP 200 (OK) response message according to procedures specified in IETF RFC 2616 [19].
-In the HTTP 200 (OK) response message, the VAE-S:
+Upon receiving a Configure Dynamic Group request from a V2X application specific server (see 3GPP TS 29.486 [x]) the VAE-S shall assign a ProSe Layer-2 Group ID to the received dynamic group information from the available ProSe Layer-2 Group ID pool.

-1) shall include a Content-Type header field set to "application/vnd.3gpp.vae-info +xml";

-2) shall include an application/vnd.3gpp.vae-info+xml MIME body with a <configure-dynamic-group-result> element in the <VAE-info> root element indicating "success" or "failure" of the dynamic group creation;

-3) shall send the HTTP 200 (OK) response message towards the V2X application specific server according to IETF RFC 2616 [19].
 Then the VAE-S shall generate an HTTP PUT request message according to procedures specified in IETF RFC 2616 [19].
 In the HTTP PUT request message, the VAE-S:

 a) shall include a Request-URI set to the URI corresponding to the identity of the VAE-C of the group leader;